-- 1. Look for the base word.
+1. Look for the base word.
 Is there an affix, a prefix or suffix attached?
 Is it a compound word?
-Cover up parts of the word with your finger so the student sees the base word. - 2.
-Sound out the word phonetically.
-Use your phonogram memory and apply blends. - 3.
-Look for context clues.
+Cover up parts of the word with your finger so the student sees the base word.

+2. Sound out the word phonetically.
+Use your phonemic awareness (sounds that letters or groups of letters make) memory and apply blends.

+3. Look for context clues.
 What words surround the unknown word?
-Make it a game. - 4.
-Pronounce the first syllable. - 5.
-Keep giving clues: the word has 2 syllables, it starts with a "r", it is in the sky when it rains, it is a compound word.
+Make it a game.

+4. Pronounce the first syllable.

+5. Keep giving clues: the word has 2 syllables, it starts with a "r", it is in the sky when it rains, it is a compound word.
 Let the child shout out the word "RAINBOW".
 Let the child be successful as it builds self confidence.
-Watch the light bulb go on, and celebrate them with Aloha. - 6.
-Ask a friend.
+Watch the light bulb go on, and celebrate with Aloha.

+6. Ask a friend.